 Once your network sharing options are updated, you can connect your laptop to your PC and join the WiFi network via your computer.

 It will be a fairly stable connection and won’t incur the same data fees as using your cell phone as a hotspot.

 However, this method can easily become cumbersome.
 Both your laptop and your desktop will need to have ethernet ports.
 If your laptop doesn’t have an ethernet port, you’ll also need an adapter to plug the ethernet cable into.

-If you already have an ethernet cable, it makes more sense to connect your PC directly to your modem for a stable internet connection.
+If you already have an ethernet cable, connecting your PC directly to your modem for a stable internet connection makes more sense.